aklinker1/vite-plugin-web-extension/docs/guide/supporting-multiple-browsers.md

 });
 ```

-Then, when you run `TARGET=chrome vite build` or `TARGET=firefox vite build`, you'll end up with two different versions of the manifest:
+Executing `TARGET=chrome vite build` or `TARGET=firefox vite build` will result in two distinct versions of the manifest:

 ::: code-group